 - Canned onions

-As is the case with canned vegetables, these have also a lot of minerals, vitamins, and fibers.
+As is the case with canned vegetables, canned fruits have also a lot of minerals, vitamins, and fibers, in addition to having a shelf life of around 1-2 years.
 An added benefit to canned fruits is that you can also hydrate yourself with them as most of the content is water, fruit, and sugar.
 Although people who suffer from diabetes should avoid canned foods due to their high sugar content, there are some canned fruits with no sugar but generally, the shelf life of these is far lower.

 Even if the canned food has been opened, it should still be edible after a couple of days but anything longer than that will spoil not only its taste but also its content.
 There are a lot of people claiming to eat healthily and eat a lot of food in order to lose weight, what they forget to mention is they eat a lot of canned fruit which is packed with sugar and makes people actually gain weight rather than lose it.
 Although in an SHTF situation your weight gain will probably be the least of your problems.